-Over the last few years, BCSD has successfully maintained its fund balance above the Board's minimum policy of 10% and at or above the minimum desired target of 13%.
-Unanticipated state and local revenues and conservative spending in FY13 and FY15 allowed the School District to rise above the 15% maximum threshold, with plans to bring it down in the following fiscal year.
-Five year projections show a fund balance between 13.2% and 13.8% to comply with Board policy.
+Over the last few years, BCSD has successfully maintained its fund balance above the Board's minimum desired target of 13%.
+Unanticipated state and local revenues and conservative spending in FY 15 and FY17 allowed the School District to rise above the 15% maximum threshold, with plans to bring it down in the following fiscal year.
+Five year projections show that additional revenues will be needed to maintain a fund balance within the range established by the Board.